davidchesnut/sp-general-docs/docs/how-to-support-and-convert-sharepoint-2013-field-types-for-windows-phone-apps.md

 ## Custom conversion logic to provision unsupported field types
 <a name="BKMK_ConversionForUnsupportedFields"> </a>

-Even if you don't provide conversion logic in your app for  **Text** fields, such fields can still be displayed and edited.
+Even if you don't provide conversion logic in your app for **Text**fields, such fields can still be displayed and edited.
 Providing your own conversion logic for fields that are already provided with default conversion logic gives you a greater degree of control over the format or the structure of the data in those fields if the default logic is not suited to your design intentions.
-For fields with certain other data types, like **Guid** fields, conversion logic is not provided by default, but if you understand the mechanism (described in the preceding section) by which conversion logic is provided for fields, it may be fairly simple to provide your own conversion logic to support field types in your app that are not supported with default logic by the Windows Phone SharePoint List Application template.
+For fields with certain other data types, like**Guid**fields, conversion logic is not provided by default, but if you understand the mechanism (described in the preceding section) by which conversion logic is provided for fields, it may be fairly simple to provide your own conversion logic to support field types in your app that are not supported with default logic by the Windows Phone SharePoint List Application template.

-Assume you are creating a Windows Phone app based on a SharePoint list named Product Identifiers, which includes a field with a  **Guid** data type.
-For the purpose of the following code sample, assume the list has a Product (or Title) field (of type **Text**) and an Identifier field (of type  **Guid**).
+Assume you are creating a Windows Phone app based on a SharePoint list named Product Identifiers, which includes a field with a **Guid**data type.
+For the purpose of the following code sample, assume the list has a Product (or Title) field (of type**Text**) and an Identifier field (of type **Guid**).

-> [!Note]
+> [!NOTE]
-> SharePoint lists with  **Guid** fields must be created programmatically or from a list template that includes **Guid** fields.
+> SharePoint lists with **Guid**fields must be created programmatically or from a list template that includes**Guid**fields.

-In a Windows Phone app created using the template and based on this simple list, the data in  **Guid** fields is not displayed by default.
+In a Windows Phone app created using the template and based on this simple list, the data in **Guid**fields is not displayed by default.
 (In place of that data, a message like the following will be displayed: "No Converter for field type 'Guid' is registered.")
-In the following procedure, you will include conversion logic to support **Guid** fields for a Windows Phone app.
+In the following procedure, you will include conversion logic to support**Guid**fields for a Windows Phone app.
 You add a class that contains methods to register field value converters to display GUIDs and to generate new GUID values for added list items.